lineartom/public-notes/android-to-ios.md

     1. YOu can al
         1. Swipe from right while on the lock screen, only if the screen is on.
 If you've recently used the lock button to turn the screen off, you will need to use the button to turn it back on.
 If you've simply pulled the phone from your pocket, you can swipe immediately, including while the screen is still dark.
 But if you press the lock button while the screen is about to come on, you will turn the screen back off, and need to turn it back on again before you can swipe.
 If you've pressed the lock button and then put your phone in your pocket, you will need to remember how recently you did this in order to know how to launch the camera.
     1. All of the above has turned out to be big deal to me so far.
 When I want to get off a quick shot, my eyes are on my subject, not the screen, and my mind is on the subject and not trying to figure out what state my phone is probably in.
+1. auto-brightness seems delayed or weak.
+I do see the brightness level move over the course of the day, but not as much as I want or as quickly as I want, say, when I turn the lights out at night.
 1. Google Maps scrolling is stuttery.
 It't not smooth like Google Maps on Android, or Apple Maps on iOS.
 Maybe this is Google's fault, but regardless, I use Google Maps and it's not smooth here.
+1. No wakelock for the Timer App. e.g., if you have a stopwatch up, you have to keep tapping to keep it on the screen.
 1. No universal back button.
 This may be a design language choice by Apple.
 I've thought hard about this, and I think it's a bad choice.
     1. Maybe not all apps need a back button, but a lot of them do.
 When you have a device with primarily full-screen tasks, those tasks are going to be arranged in a stack, and you're going to be navigating backward in that stack a lot.
     1. I considered that perhaps Apple had invented some big-brain UI techniques that eliminated the *need* for a back button, and I could just adjust to the new paradigm.
 But in practice, tasks are still arranged in a stack, and most things *do* have some kind of way to go back.
 It just isn't consistent:
-        1. Sometimes back is an arrow in the upper left.
+        1. Sometimes back is an arrow in the upper left (iOS builtins except Safari)
             1. And this is the hardest possible place to reach on the screen for right-handers.
         1. Sometimes back is a word like "Done" in the upper left *or the upper right*
-        1. Sometimes back is an arrow in the bottom left.
+        1. Sometimes back is an arrow in the bottom left (Safari)
         1. Sometimes back is just a tap on a blank part of the screen
         1. Sometimes back is a swipe up
         1. Sometimes back is a swipe down
         1. Sometimes there's a tiny *extra back button* with the name of an app: the last app you were in.
             1. I actually like this one.
 If you've just entered an app, sometimes you want to go back to the last app, and sometimes you want to go back *within* the now-current app.
 Typically the former, I would guess.
         1. The incosistency comes with an additional cost: as a user, if you attempt a back gesture and nothing happens, you don't know if you've reached the bottom of the stack or done the gesture wrongly.
-        Safari back button different too.
-        \Some apps put it top left, some put it top right.
-This isn't a design language.
-Sometimes you tap a blank area of the screen.
-Sometimes it’s a tiny arrow under the clock.
-Ok, but when there is a back button annotated for the app you’re going back to, this is a leg up on android.
-It’s useful to have “back within this app” and “back to the app that linked me here just this time”.
-Upper left is still a dumb location for it though.